megagonlabs/cypherbench/README.md

 ## 🔥 Updates

+- [Jun 17, 2025] We have released the text2cypher task generation pipeline!
+See [the instructions](#running-benchmark-generation-pipeline) below on how to run the pipeline.
 - [May 15, 2025] Our paper has been accepted to ACL 2025!
-See you in Austria!
+See you in Vienna!
 - [Feb 20, 2025] We updated the graph deployment configuration to reduce RAM usage.
 - [Feb 19, 2025] We have released the evaluation scripts and the EX and PSJS implementations!
 - [Feb 14, 2025] We have released the text2cypher baseline code!
 See the instructions below on how to run `gpt-4o-mini` on CypherBench.